Chris Gollon

-Chris Gollon (1953 – 25 April 2017) was a British artist.
+Chris Gollon (1953–2017) was a British artist.

-Gollon was born in London, England.
-He lived near London, working from his studio in Surrey.
+Born in London, England, Chris Gollon was a technically innovative painter, bringing both Old Master techniques and printmaking methods into the medium of acrylic.
+Until his death in 2017, he had a 19-year interest in artistic boundary crossing, often using music or collaborating directly with musicians and songwriters.
+He lived and worked in Surrey.
 He regularly exhibited in London and Monmouth with IAP Fine Art.
-He had many solo museum exhibitions in the UK and has works in museum collections including the British Museum.
+He had many solo museum exhibitions in the United Kingdom and has works in museum collections including the British Museum.

 Work

 In 1989, Gollon was a finalist in The Spectator Prize.
 His first solo museum exhibition was at the Ferens Art Gallery in Hull in 1993, which was then Museum Gallery of the Year.
 The exhibition was televised on BBC Look North.
 Chris Gollon was a friend of The Skids and enjoyed the company of musicians.
-In 1998, he exhibited with David Bowie, Yoko Ono, and Gavin Turk in 'ROOT' created by Thurston Moore of Sonic Youth, a crossover exhibition of contemporary music and art at Chisenhale Gallery, London.
-For 'ROOT' Thurston Moore sent Gollon a 52-second tape and challenged him to make either a work of music or of art in response.
-Gollon produced a painting entitled 'House of Sleep' for the 'ROOT' exhibition, which began his nineteen year fascination with artistic boundary crossing, and how one art form can take another into new areas of thought and feeling and vice versa.'House of Sleep' sold into a private collection in 1998, but it was loaned for the museum retrospective in 2019 at Huddersfield Art Gallery, in the catalogue for which Thurston Moore wrote "Chris Gollon's work moves beyond painting as singular expression, where music and its essence of spiritual sentience, comes into accord, creating a personal yet welcoming environment, alive and free.
+In 1998, he exhibited with David Bowie, Yoko Ono, and Gavin Turk in 'ROOT', created by Thurston Moore of Sonic Youth, a crossover exhibition of contemporary music and art at Chisenhale Gallery, London.
+For 'ROOT', Thurston Moore sent Gollon a 52-second tape and challenged him to make either a work of music or art in response.
+Gollon produced a painting entitled 'House of Sleep' for the 'ROOT' exhibition, which began his nineteen-year fascination with artistic boundary crossing, and how one art form can take another into new areas of thought and feeling, and vice versa.
+'House of Sleep' sold into a private collection in 1998, but it was loaned for the museum retrospective in 2019 at Huddersfield Art Gallery, in the catalogue for which Thurston Moore wrote "Chris Gollon's work moves beyond painting as singular expression, where music and its essence of spiritual sentience, comes into accord, creating a personal yet welcoming environment, alive and free.
 I am proud to have had a moment where we colluded via the gestures of mutual acquaintance.
 His creative and modest genius is eternal."

 In 2000, Gollon gained a commission from the Church of England for fourteen Stations of the Cross paintings for a Grade I listed London church designed by Sir John Soane, St John on Bethnal Green, located next to the V&A Museum of Childhood.
-Gollon was a controversial choice, since he was not a practising Christian.
+Gollon was a controversial choice since he was not a practising Christian.
 In order to carry out the commission, and for theological matters, he agreed to collaborate with Fr Alan Green, Rector of the church.